ADA ACCESSIBILITY AT LOST LANDS

 Accessible camping locations are available for those with accessibility needs.
 Campsites include close access to paths, entrances, exits, shuttles, accessible restrooms, and accessible showers.

 Accessible camping spots are available on a first come, first serve basis.
 Registering helps us prepare for your group and plan our accessible camping area.
-To reserve an ADA camping spot, please purchase either a GA car camping pass, then fill out the ADA Camping Registration Form
+To reserve an ADA camping spot, please purchase a GA car camping pass, then fill out the ADA Camping Registration Form

 Limited spots may be available to unregistered guests onsite but are not guaranteed.
 You will need a verified ADA placard or license plate to enter the accessible camping area.
 The person to whom the placard or plate is issued to must be present in the vehicle, as a driver or passenger.
 As part of gaining access to accessible camping, identification will be checked to ensure legitimate use.